beego/beedoc/en-US/advantage/docs.md

 - @Title

-	The title for this API. it's a string, all the content after the first space will be parsed as the title.
+	The title for this API.
+It's a string, all the content after the first space will be parsed as the title.

 - @Description

-	The description for this API. it's a string, all the content after the first space will be parsed as the description.
+	The description for this API.
+It's a string, all the content after the first space will be parsed as the description.

 - @Param